Northern Velebit National Park: Hajdučki kukovi

 Hajdučki kukovi is one of the Kukovi group of peaks in the northern part of the Velebit.
 Together with Rožanski kukovi it forms an area of around 22 km2 declared as a nature reserve in 1969.
 It is separated from Rožanski kukovi by the Skrbina Draga and Veliki Lubenovac field.

 The kukovi group has around 40 summits exceeding 1600 m.
 The area around Hajdučki kukovi has a complex underground drainage system.
 The terrain is much wilder than around Rožanski kukovi, and there are parts where even today no human foot has ever trod.
 Lukina jama, the deepest mountain cave in Croatia and one of the deepest in southeast Europe, with a depth of 1392 m, was discovered in 1992 by a local caving enthusiast named Ozren Lukić.
 Lukić joined a mountain division during the war (1991–95) as a volunteer and was killed by a sniper in 1992.
 Lukina jama was named after him.

 Rožanski kukovi

 The first "kuk", Gromovača (1675 m), is a two-and-a-half-hour walk from the hostel in Zavižan.
 The centre of the rocks begin immediately behind Rossijeva koliba (a mountain hut), also 2.5 hours' walk from the hostel.
 The most interesting part of this rocky region is on the path from Rossilijeva koliba to Crikvena (1641 m), half an hour's walk from the hut.

 In an area of about 18 km2 there are more than fifty stony peaks, all over 1600 m, some with bizarre shapes of towers, spires or obelisks.
 Here all the phenomena of karst rock meet – chasms, dizzying heights, crevices, caves, natural gateways and passes.

 The best-known and most popular sights are Novotnijev kuk, Rossilijev kuk and Premužićev kuk.

+In the 1935–1936 season, the Rosijeva kuća mountain hut on Rožanski kukovi, at 1620 m in elevation, saw 70 visitors.
+The Krajačeva kuća at 1580 m on Zavižan saw 110.
+In the 1936–1937 season, Rosijeva kuća saw 81 visitors, including 2 German and 1 Czechoslovak citizens; the Krajačeva kuća (open 1 June through 30 September) saw 163 visitors, including 2 German and 1 Czechoslovak citizens.
+Both were under caretaker Ivan Modrić.
+In the 1937–1938 season, Rossijeva kuća saw 89 visitors, including 1 Italian and 1 Austrian citizen; Krajačeva kuća saw 153 visitors.
+Both were under caretaker Modrić.

 Climate

+Alan

+In the 1935–1936 season, the mountain shelter at Mirovo, at 1250 m in elevation, saw 30 visitors.
+In the 1936–1937 season, it saw 6 visitors.
+The existing shelter had few amenities, so a 5 year lease was signed with Vinko Matijević, the owner of the most comfortable house in the area at the time, to use his house as a mountain hut.
+In the 1937–1938 season, open year-round under caretaker Matijević, the new mountain hut saw 62 visitors, including 3 German and 1 Austrian citizens.
+The old Mirovo hut was closed.